ibm-cloud-docs/app-configuration/ac-integrate-sdk-node.md

      liveConfigUpdateEnabled: false
    })
    ```
    * bootstrapFile: Absolute path of the JSON file, which contains configuration details.
 Make sure to provide a proper JSON file.
-You can generate this file using `ibmcloud ac config` command of the IBM Cloud App Configuration CLI.
+You can generate this file by using `ibmcloud ac config` command of the IBM Cloud App Configuration CLI.
    * liveConfigUpdateEnabled: Live configuration update from the server.
-Set this value to `false` if the new configuration values shouldn't be fetched from the server.
+Set this value to `false` if the new configuration values are not to be fetched from the server.

-### Examples for using feature and property related APIs
+### Examples for using feature and property-related APIs
 {: #ac-integrate-ff-example}

-Refer to the below examples for using the feature related APIs.
+Refer to the below examples for using the feature-related APIs.

 #### Get single feature
 {: #ac-integrate-ff-get-single-feature}